 She is an Arsenal season ticket holder and has previously played football for West Ham United.
 She lives in north London.

-Birdy Flynn will be published by Oneworld Publications on 2nd March 2017.
+Birdy Flynn is published by Oneworld Publications.